neumaennl/blerf/packages/blerf/README.md

 The values for outPath and srcPath must match the tsconfig.json compiler options.

-`blerf pack:publish`
+### `blerf pack:publish`

-Executes `npm pack` in each directory under ./packages containing a package.json and fixes up any project references in the tarballs.
-This extracts each tarball to a temp directory, changes any `file:` based dependencies in package.json to their corresponding version, updates the tarball and cleans up.
+Creates tarballs for each directory under ./packages containing a package.json.
+The output  *.tgz files are located in ./artifacts/publish and are suitable for publishing to a registry.

+Uses `npm pack` under the hood.
+The final tarballs will have fixed project references pointing to their corresponding version number with a ^-modifier.

+### `blerf pack:deploy`

+Creates standalone tarballs for each directory under ./packages containing a package.json.
+The output *.tgz files are located in ./artifacts/deploy and are suitable for application deployments.

+Uses `npm pack` and `npm install` under the hood.
+The final tarballs will have all dependencies included.

-`blerf test`
+### `blerf test`

 Executes `npm run test` in each directory under ./packages containing a package.json having a test script.
 If `coverageFrom` is set to a valid path, code coverage information will be collected and reported using Node's built-in `NODE_V8_COVERAGE` coverage facilities, with source map support.
 The built-in code coverage requires Node 10.12 or newer, and a test runner which does not transform/wrap the source code.